ONSdigital/r-rap-demo/README.md

 Information about different files and folders can be found throughout the pipeline:
   - Files: Contain information on their purpose in the file itself, except `.secrets.baseline`. `.secrets.baseline` information can be found in the `docs` folder.
-  - Folders: Contain a README to explain their purpose and typical contents.
+  - Folders: Contain a markdown (.md) file to explain what the folder is for and typical files it contains.
   - Scripts: Fully documented with comments and Roxygen docstrings.

 ### Create and run tests